In this DIY tutorial, learn about embedding LED strip lights in epoxy resin. Also, I show you tips on embedding objects in resin.

-Keep in mind, I use the term ’embed’ in this article as a synonym for submerge, cover, and encase.
+First, I use the term ’embed’ in this article as a synonym for submerge, suspend, and encase.

-There are many ways to embed LED strip lights in resin.
+There are many ways for embedding objects in resin.

 Essentially, I’ve either used or considered using the 3 techniques outlined below.